Yellow Teas

 Energizing Tea — Yellow Tea Caffeine

-Yellow tea, particularly when made from buds, can be higher in L-theanine.
+Yellow tea, particularly when made from buds, can be higher in both L-theanine and caffeine.
 Huang Cha will give you smooth and creative energy, void of those coffee jitters.

 Are There a Lot of Counterfeit Yellow Teas?

 Generally speaking, no. Since this tea type is not popular in the West, it remains a niche Chinese tea.
-Very few tea producers will process this tea for a relatively small group of tea enthusiasts who know and love this tea and can immediately tell the difference between an authentic Huang Cha and a fake one.
-Thus, making fake ones is not very common.
-However, a few vendors have been selling Green Tea as Yellow, so always purchase from a trusted vendor.
+Very few tea producers will process this tea for a relatively small group of tea enthusiasts who know and love it and can immediately distinguish an authentic Huang Cha from a counterfeit.
+Thus, producing counterfeit ones is uncommon.
+However, a few vendors have been selling Green tea labeled Yellow, so always purchase from a trusted vendor.

 What Is Huang Ya?